AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 Brand B will be a good choice for people who are looking for a wide range of products, fast delivery, and items in the mid-price range.

-This is a much stronger signal because the AI not only mentions the brand but also explains why it’s a good choice.
+This is a much stronger signal, because AI not only mentions the brand, but also explains why it’s a good choice.

 Example: